EpistasisLab/KRAGEN/readme.md

 ### Software Requirements:
 Docker is required.
 For installation instructions see the [Official Docker Installation Guide.](https://docs.docker.com/engine/install/)
-If you are not familiar with docker concepts, see the [Official Docker Getting Started Guide.](https://docs.docker.com/engine/getstarted/step_one/)
+If you are not familiar with Docker concepts, see the [Official Docker Getting Started Guide.](https://docs.docker.com/engine/getstarted/step_one/)

 ## Installation
 1. Clone the repository: